backupify/docker-grafana-graphite/README.md

 StatsD + Graphite + Grafana 4 + Kamon Dashboards
 ---------------------------------------------

+### Basic setup guide

+1. Run `docker build` to create a grafana 4 image
+2. Run `docker images`, get the image id, and edit `docker-compose.yml` to use the new image id.
+2. Run `make up`

 This image contains a sensible default configuration of StatsD, Graphite and Grafana, and comes bundled with a example dashboard that gives you the basic metrics currently collected by Kamon for both Actors and Traces.
 There are two ways for using this image: